Rodge Glass: Biography

 In recent years, Glass has hosted literary events at the Edinburgh International Book Festival, Boswell Book Festival, appeared at festivals in New York, Toronto and Rome, had books translated into Italian and Serbian, individual works translated into Spanish, French and Slovenian, and is a regular panellist on various radio shows.
 Since 2023 he has been a regular panellist on Radio Scotland's Sunday Morning show and he has appeared regularly on the BBC Radio 4 books programme Take Four Books, alongside the likes of AL Kennedy, Susan Barker and Melissa Lucashenko (2024-25).
 He has also appeared on Radio 4's The Third Degree, BBC2's Edinburgh Nights, BBC1's The One Show (discussing Alasdair Gray's murals), This Spiritual Life, the Faith Forum and multiple other programmes.
 In October 2025 he delivered Radio Scotland's Thought for the Day the day after the Manchester synagogue attack.

 Glass latest book was Joshua in the Sky: A Blood Memoir.
 The first book published in Europe on the rare blood condition HHT, it was an attempt to write the life of his nephew Joshua who lives for three hours after he was born in 2017.
 In interviews around publication, Glass discussed his approach to ethical memoir, writing lives that might otherwise go unseen, and how writing about Joshua's life saved his own.
 The book took the form of a series of essays, each responding to individual works of art, people, stories, poems and pictures.
 It also included chapters returning to Glass's writing on Michel Faber and Alasdair Gray.
 The book's chapter, 'On the Covenant', won the Anne Brown Essay Prize for Scotland in 2023, and was longlisted for the Saltire Society Nonfiction Book of the Year in 2025.

 Glass has toured extensively, discussing ethical approaches to writing biography and autobiography.

-His next, as-yet-unannounced book is due to be published in 2026.
-He has said it is a biography of a major British rock band.
+His latest work is a biography of the British band Suede, entitled As One, focussing on the years since their reformation in 2010.
+The book was published on the 27th August 2026.